gregorriegler/seamer/README.md

 ```

 You have no idea what `someReallyComplicatedLegacyMethod` is doing so you want to refactor it safely.
-This is where Seamer comes to play.
+This is where Seamer comes in handy.
-Seamer allows you to intercept the method, and record all invocations and results like the following.
+Seamer allows you to intercept the method, and record all invocations and results like the following:

 ```
 String result = Seamer.intercept(
-    "MySeam",
-    this.getClass(),
+    "MySeam",  // this is just an identifying name of your choice this.getClass(),
     (SignatureWith2Arguments<String, Integer, String>) this::someReallyComplicatedLegacyMethod
 ).invoke(param1, param2);

 doSometingWith(result);
 ```
+Now the code still does the same thing, plus it will record all invocations of the Seam.

 #### Recording some invocations
 You may now run your application.
 You would click around the UI and have this thing invoked a couple times with realistic arguments.